Content Marketing, Organic Traffic, and Audience Assumptions

 To help illustrate the importance of this question I’m going to jump to a completely unrelated big question that is very controversial.

-Many people feel belief in the existence of God and belief in the Theory of Evolution are mutually exclusive.
+Many people think believing in the existence of God and belief in the Theory of Evolution are mutually exclusive.
 If one is true, the other is not.
 For purposes of this example, let’s stay with that.

 The important questions are: